biocore/qiime/doc/scripts/make_otu_heatmap.rst

 	make_otu_heatmap.py -i otu_table.txt -o otu_heatmap

-Sort the heatmap columns by Sample ID's then you should supply the mapping file, as follows:
+Sort the heatmap columns by the order in a mapping file, as follows:

 ::